 One thing that Quibids and all the similar auctions sites have definitely mastered is the art of Search Engine Optimization (SEO).
 SEO is the skill that websites use to rank highly in google for various search queries.
 Sites like Quibids must have anticipated that lots of people would see their commercials and then search google for "Quibids scam, quibids legit, quibids review" etc… to find out the scoop.
 Quibids has employed SEO tactics to make their own legit looking review sites dominate the first and second result pages of google.
 Not only do these sites give Quibids a glowing review, they also (brilliantly/unethically) offer the visitor a free coupon code for the site at the same time they are praising the service.
 I can't say I blame Quibids, I would do the same exact thing.

 As with anything in life, if something sounds too good to be true, it probably is.
-In our opinion, Quibids is not scam but we also don't believe you will have the experience they portray in their commercials.
+In our opinion, Quibids is not scam but we also don't believe you will have the experience that is portrayed in their commercials.
 But if you're curious, do some research and try one out for yourself.
 After all, we are still waiting for that gaggle of bikini clad women to appear from thin air when we open a beer!

 Immediately after publishing this article, we got a ton of awesome feedback from people who had bad experiences with penny auction sites.
 We also realized that in an ironic twist, when most people read the article, they will very likely be automatically shown an advertisement for Quibids right in the middle of the page.
 This is because our ads are powered by Google which does an incredible job of matching the content of our site with contextual (relevant) ads.
 Just wanted to point this out so you don't think we did that on purpose, it's out of our control but pretty funny!